andrebrait/1g1r-romset-generator/README.md

         -o,--output-dir=PATH    If provided, ROMs will be copied to an output directory Ex.: -o "C:\Users\John\Downloads\Emulators\SNES\ROMs\1G1R"
-        --move                  If set, ROMs will be moved, instead of copied, to the output directory --link                  If set, ROMs will be symlinked (soft linked) to the output directory Please note newer versions of Windows 10 require elevated privileges to create symlinks --group-by-first-letter If set, groups ROMs on the output directory in subfolders according to the first letter in their name
+        --move                  If set, ROMs will be moved, instead of copied, to the output directory --symlink               If set, ROMs will be symlinked (soft linked) to the output directory Please note newer versions of Windows 10 require elevated privileges to create symlinks --group-by-first-letter If set, groups ROMs on the output directory in subfolders according to the first letter in their name